pulumi/docs/pulumi-hugo/themes/default/content/docs/using-pulumi/adopting-pulumi/import/_index.md

 {{< /chooser >}}

-{{% notes type="info" %}}
-**Note:** Import IDs are resource specific.
-The ID to use is the same as the ID that gets assigned when Pulumi has provisioned a resource of that type from scratch and can be found in the resource's API docs.
-We support import IDs for all generally available providers.
-{{% /notes %}}

-When Pulumi first sees a resource with an `import` option set (in this case `my-sg`), it will adopt the existing resource by querying the target cloud provider for a resource of that type with the given ID, instead of creating a new resource as usual.
+When Pulumi encounters a resource with the `import` option set, it looks up the resource in the cloud provider using the specified ID, where the ID value corresponds to the resource's [designated lookup property](#where-to-find).
+On the next `pulumi up`, if the resource is found, you'll notice an `=` symbol beside the resource indicating that it'll be imported:

-To perform the import, run `pulumi up` as usual, and you will see `=` instead of the usual `+`, indicating an import operation:

 ```
 $ pulumi up
 Previewing update (dev):

      Type                       Name              Plan
-     pulumi:pulumi:Stack        import-dev
+     pulumi:pulumi:Stack        dev
  =   └─ aws:ec2:SecurityGroup   my-sg             import

 Resources: